 Job seekers seeking a career change outside of education will take longer to secure a new post because they lack direct experience.
 People currently employed may take longer, too – they don’t have as much time to devote to their search.

-Your job search length will depend on how you present your relevant skills and accomplishments on your resume and cover letter for those who wish to make teaching a second career.
-Communicating your value to a potential school district is critical to secure job interviews and an offer.
+Your job search length will depend on how you present your relevant skills and accomplishments on your resume and cover letter.
+For those who wish to make teaching a second career, communicating your value to a potential school district is critical to securing job interviews and an offer.

-Don’t forget how important keywords are in an education resume too.
-To pass the Applicant Tracking Systems, your resume must include these vital industry keywords.
+Remember how important keywords are in an education resume, too.
+Your resume must include these vital industry keywords to pass the applicant tracking systems.

 If you are employed, though, you will be more desirable.
 It is estimated that your job search will take one month for every $10K you want to earn.
 These are joint statements, not necessarily valid for all job seekers, as each experience differs.